 Filming your Muay Thai kicks will slap you in the face with the problems you need to address, which could be related to technique or a lack of flexibility or a combination of both.

 Just compare your kick with someone kicking correctly, you can find numerous videos on YouTube with someone utilizing the proper form.
 Just see why your videos different, and the mistakes you are making.

-I recommend buying a Gorilla Pod Tripod to record yourself in any situation with your smartphone such as this JOBY Gorillapod that you can get for a fantastic price from Amazon right here.
+I recommend buying a Gorilla Pod Tripod to record yourself in any situation with your smartphone such as this JOBY Gorillapod that you can view here on Amazon.